 You can use a garden hose holder to help organize your hose, especially if it is too long.
 It holds the hose up and prevents it from tangling up and making a mess.

 Garden hose holders have different designs to serve different needs.
 The most common is the wall mount that is fixed onto walls by screws.
 There is another type that is stuck into the ground.
-Most of the garden hose holders appear streamlined to minimize the space they occupy around the outdoor spigot.
+Most garden hose holders appear streamlined to minimize the space around the outdoor spigot.